Talking to Your Child About a Night Time Routine

 When you have a child who experiences bedwetting, establishing a bedtime routine can bring comfort — and possibly reduce the risk of them having an accident.
 If you started a baby bedtime routine, there are steps you can continue.
 And even for older children, a night routine can be an important way to create consistency while having a few moments of bonding time.
-Dr. Heather Wittenberg explains how it worked for her family.
+We asked a child psychologist to explain how it worked for her family.

 Predictability of a routine can help a child with nighttime wetting feel comfortable and relaxed, especially when they can participate in planning their nightly routine.
 That’s important considering stress and anxiety can contribute to bedwetting.

 As a mom of four, I know how chaotic bedtime can be.
 One of my kids is finishing up homework, another wants me to read them a story, I must give another a bath — all while I’m trying to wrangle them to go to bed.

 What has helped immensely has been establishing a nighttime routine and sticking to it.
 In my experience as a child development expert, the consistency and predictability can be good for children, especially when you add bedwetting to the equation.
 Adding Goodnites® NightTime Underwear to nightly routines can also help reduce stress since parents don’t need to have a conversation about bedwetting every single night — it just becomes part of the routine.

 There aren’t hard and fixed rules, but the predictability of a routine really helps.
 Get the kids involved by asking them to remind you what’s next.
 Give them more flexibility and responsibility as they get older.

 Nighttime has become one of my favorite parts of the day because I get to unwind with my children, hang out with them and read to them.
 A bedtime routine makes that possible.